zapata-engineering/orquestra-core/docs/tutorials/orq_core_structure.rst

 .. _orq_core_structure:

-Orquestra Core is broken into multiple packages, each with a different purpose
+Orquestra Core is broken into multiple packages, each with a different purpose. **TODO:** Michał to add a paragraph or two here about why we've chosen to architect it this way.

 * `orquestra-quantum <https://github.com/zapatacomputing/orquestra-quantum>`_ provides